 The Company has four classes of membership interests, Class A, Class B, Class C, and Class D. All membership interests are pari passu and share ratably in the ownership of the Company, except for Class D membership interests which have no voting rights and do not participate in either income or loss allocations nor tax and non-tax distributions.
-For additional information about the ownership of our membership interests, see Note 10 to the consolidated financial statements included in this Annual Report.
+For additional information about the ownership of our membership interests, see Note 10 to the consolidated financial statements included in this Annual Report, which is incorporated by reference herein.